How the Digital Economy has flourished for years:

 To see the immediate impact of digitization, all we must do is look at how income tax filing and income tax return processes have been streamlined.

-Today, you do not have to go and stand in front of income tax officer to get an income tax refund.
+Today, you do not have to go and stand in front of an income tax officer to get an income tax refund.